Conference Rules of Procedure

 ii.
 Withdrawal: A sponsor of a draft resolution that wishes to revoke its sponsorship may do so at any time by submitting a motion to withdraw to the Dais in writing.

 iii.
 Voting Procedure: Once all debate (speaking list) has been concluded/exhausted OR the schedule dictates a closure of debate, delegates can motion to move immediately into voting procedure by motioning for a closure of debate (requires a simple majority).
-Once in voting procedure, delegates will proceed in voting on every draft resolution that was on the floor at that time one at a time in order of how they were received by the dias.
+If the motion passes, the body moves immediately into voting procedure on all matters on the floor for consideration.
+The dais will usually offer to take a motion for a short unmoderated caucus prior to the start of voting to permit delegates to finalize their positions on all matters to be voted upon and/or use the facilities.
+Once in voting procedure, delegates will proceed in voting on every draft resolution that was on the floor at that time one at a time in order of how they were received by the dais.
 During voting procedure, delegates should avoid leaving the committee room as voting will continue in their absence and only delegates present will be able to place their vote.
 Resolutions are substantive matters, so delegates are able to vote yes, no, or abstain on each draft resolution as amended.

 iv.
-Division of the Question - If a resolution has two or more operative clauses then a delegate may, at any point during the consideration of a resolution, move to Divide the Question.
+Division of the Question - If a resolution has two or more operative clauses then a delegate may, at any point during the consideration of a resolution (prior to the closure of debate), move to Divide the Question.
 This motion must include the way in which the delegate wishes for the question to be divided.
 When dividing the question, one is separating the resolution/amendment into two or more parts and voting on each part separately.
-Prior to voting there will be one pro and one con speaker if there has been an objection to the motion.
+Prior to voting on this motion, there will be one pro and one con speaker if there is opposition to the motion.
 This motion requires a simple majority to pass.
+If the motion passes, the resolution will then be voted in that manner (i.e. the number of divisions) during voting procedure.

 20. The rules herein are subject to changes as needed and will be announced prior to or during conference as appropriate.